WandererGuy/Ethnic-Minority-Machine-Translation-API/README.md

 # demo
-i have prepare a notebook demo to translate Vietnamese to English (to demonstrate that this model can performe well on high resource language like Vietnam and English)
+- i have prepare a notebook demo to translate Vietnamese to English (to demonstrate that this model can performe well on high resource language like Vietnam and English)
-Demo usage by simply run notebook and see result in this repo : Vietnam_to_English_Translation_Demo.ipynb
+- Demo usage by simply run notebook and see result in this repo : <br>[Vietnam_to_English_Translation_Demo.ipynb](https://github.com/WandererGuy/Ethnic-Minority-Machine-Translation-API/blob/main/Vietnam_to_English_Translation_Demo.ipynb)

 # usage: translate between any 2 language using OpenNMT with sentencepiece tokenizer
 target: Vietnamese<br>